 Quantifiable Progress: Reading materials and pre-tests are built into Knowledge Matters simulations.
 That makes it easier for teachers–and students themselves–to gauge progress.
 Virtual Business - Accounting includes 11 assignments, and within each assignment are a reading quiz and a math quiz.
 Only after students pass those quizzes are they ready to run the simulation.
 Prchal says that he has seen a big improvement in grades since he began using the sims.

 Self-Paced Learning: Students can access Virtual Business - Accounting any time of day or night and can complete assignments at their own pace.
-And the sim gives students instant feedback on their answers (rather than having them wait until the teacher grades and returns the quizzes), which makes learning that much more immediate.
+The sim gives students instant feedback on their answers (rather than having them wait until the teacher grades and returns the quizzes), which provides a real-time learning environment.

 “One of my students recently had a problem with a new release of a sim,” Prchal says.
 “I just picked up the phone, went through the sim step-by-step with a Knowledge Matters specialist, and resolved all of the issues.”

-Real-Life Experience without the Real-Life Costs: In the past, students have had the opportunity to learn job skills through internships.
+Real-Life Experience Without the Real-Life Costs: In the past, students have had the opportunity to learn job skills through internships.
 But these days most schools don’t have the money to manage programs like this.
-Knowledge Matters sims make it possible for students to learn jobs skills without leaving the school.
+Knowledge Matters’ sims make it possible for students to learn job skills without leaving the school.

 Streamlined Teacher Support: Knowledge Matters understands that for their simulations to work well, teachers must get the training and support they need.
-That’s why it puts online all of the information teachers need to successfully bring the simulations into the classroom.
+That’s why all of the information teachers need to successfully bring the simulations into the classroom is available online.
 Through Knowledge Matters’ website, teachers have unlimited access to the lesson plans, reading quizzes, math quizzes, simulation exercises, and projects.